Complete University Guide (2024)

 Read more on what our students say about us.

-You'll prepare and write an 8,000-10,000 word dissertation (60 credits) over Term 3 and the vacation.
+You'll prepare and write a research dissertation over Semester 2 and the vacation.
 This will be supervised by a member of staff.

 Recent topics for a dissertation have included: